RaghuveerRao/Election-Votes-Prediciton/README.md

 We wanted to understand which characteristics in the data the model was relying on the most for its prediction: to identify what is causing voters to vote for Republican, Democrat or Independent.
 Random forest, being a tree-based method of regression, lets us extract feature importance from the data that the model believes to be significant in predicting whether a congressional district will vote for a democrat or a republican candidate.

 ![Random Forest Working](https://github.com/RaghuveerRao/Election-Votes-Prediciton/raw/master/images/random-forests.png)
-> Illustrative image of Random Forest algorithm, [refer here for image source and more details]( https://analyticsdefined.com/introduction-random-forests/).